Vishak-Bhat30/GSoC_24_GNN_For_Momentum/README.md

 ## Datasets

-The dataset consists of more than 3 million muon events generated using Pythia and could be downloaded from the following [link](https://www.kaggle.com/datasets/ekurtoglu/cms-dataset)
+The dataset consists of 1179356 muon events generated using Pythia and could be downloaded from the following [link](https://www.kaggle.com/datasets/ekurtoglu/cms-dataset)